adisandro/MMINT/examples/SCICO23/edu.toronto.cs.se.mmint.examples.scico23/SCICO23/README.md

 ## Instructions to reproduce the examples

 This example runs natively on Linux only.
-Alternatively, a virtual machine image for VirtualBox with all the required dependencies is available at <https://doi.org/TODO>, letting you skip to step 2.5.
+Alternatively, a virtual machine image for VirtualBox with all the required dependencies is available at <https://doi.org/TODO> (login password `thisisastrongpassword`), letting you skip to step 2.5.

 1. Lean
     1. Download and extract the Lean theorem prover from [here](https://oleanstorage.azureedge.net/releases/bundles/trylean_linux.tar.gz).